UnpredictablePrashant/EngagementAI/README.md

 - imageExt : File extension.
 This archetecture supports only *.jpg format
 - OutputName : Alias of the output file name

-If you don't want to involve in complexity of input argument, then just insure that your video should be available at `./db/input/videos/SourceDump`.
-Script will dump your images at `./db/input/videos/OutputDump/frame*.jpg` with an alias of `frame` and run below command.
+If you don't want to involve in complexity of input argument, then just insure that your video should be available at `./db/input/videos/SourceDump` and run below mentioned code.
+Script will dump your images at `./db/input/videos/OutputDump/frame*.jpg` with an alias of `frame`.

 ```bash
 python src/utils/Videos2Images.py